bobbyowolabi/rowolabi.github.io/README.md

 *The Intersection of Audio, Coding & Music*

 ## About
-This is my personal blog where I share about my exploration of "audio programming", software engineering and music.
+This is my personal blog where I share about my exploration of audio programming, software engineering and music.

 ## Site Generator
 This site is built with [jekyll][jekyll].